superyyrrzz/PythonQuestions/README.md

 This is a doc on difference between Azure python SDK YAML format and DocFX's YAML format.
+To do: Add YML Sample here.
+To do: Convert RST to HTML.
 # Split YAML
 ## Now
 Namespace/class/method are in the same YAML’s `items`.
 This will generate a super long page like http://azure-sdk-for-python.readthedocs.io/en/latest/ref/azure.batch.operations.html.